A-R0n/rrg-folium/README.md

 ## Summary

--- Using the folium module with python to pin some of my favorite routes at the Red River Gorge onto a map.
+-- Using folium to pin the best rock climbing routes at the Red River Gorge and storing the data with pandas.

 ## Interesting Notes